-SEM - standard error of the mean; T - effect of treatments, D - effect of days; T×D - treatment-by-day interaction. a, b, c Values within a single row marked by varying superscripts indicate significant differences at P<0.05.
+SEM - standard error of the mean; T - effect of treatments; D - effect of days; T×D - treatment-by-day interaction. a, b, c; Values within a single row marked by varying superscripts indicate significant differences at P<0.05.

-Figure:5 - Body Condition Score assesed at monthly interval.
+Figure 5 - Body Condition Score assessed at a monthly interval.

 4. Conclusion

-The present study demonstrated that supplementation of exogenous fibrolytic enzymes in combination with urea treated wheat straw based total mixed ration positively influenced the growth performance of growing Murrah buffalo calves.
-Calves receiving urea treated wheat straw along with cellulase and xylanase supplementation (T4) exhibited superior body weight, body weight gain, higher dry matter intake, and better feed conversion ratio alongwith body condition ratio compared to the control group.
-Based on the findings of the present investigation, it may be concluded that supplementation of cellulase and xylanase enzymes in urea treated wheat straw based total mixed ration can be effectively used as a practical feeding approach to improve growth performance in growing Murrah buffalo calves.
+The present study demonstrated that supplementation of exogenous fibrolytic enzymes in combination with urea-treated wheat straw-based total mixed ration positively influenced the growth performance of growing Murrah buffalo calves.
+Calves receiving urea-treated wheat straw along with cellulase and xylanase supplementation (T4) exhibited superior body weight, body weight gain, higher dry matter intake, and better feed conversion ratio and body condition ratio compared to the control group.
+Based on the findings of the present investigation, it may be concluded that supplementation of cellulase and xylanase enzymes in urea-treated wheat straw-based total mixed ration can be effectively used as a practical feeding approach to improve growth performance in growing Murrah buffalo calves.

 8. References